 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-What is an acceptable offer on a home?
-Do you have an offer accepted on a home?
+What is an acceptable offer on a property?
 How to accept an offer on a home?
 What happens after your offer is accepted on a home?
 They accepted my offer on a co-op in NYC.
-Now, what do I do?
-Relying upon your broker, StreetEasy, social media, friends, and family, you have searched for months for the perfect pad.
-You have pressed a hundred elevator buttons.
-You have climbed up mountains of steps, and your health app has measured miles of walking to open houses and off-market listings.
-And finally, there it is.
+Relying on your broker, StreetEasy, social media, friends, and family, you have searched for months for the perfect home.
+This one-bedroom apartment with great views in an elevator cooperative is the one you must have.

-Given the rising interest rate environment, higher loan costs are applied to all shareholders by increasing monthly maintenance charges.
+Given the rising interest rate, higher loan costs apply to all shareholders by increasing monthly maintenance charges.
 Does the Cooperative Corporation own the land and building?
 When does the proprietary lease with the Cooperative Corporation expire?